nominetresearch/microbit-networking-book/retransmissions/retransmissions.md

 incorrectly!
 For instance, you may hear “Bat!” when your friend is shouting “Cat!”.
 In networking, this is a packet error.
 Packet errors are measured as packet error rates.

+!!! hint "Definition 3: _Packet error rate_"
-*Definition 3* \[Packet error rate \] Packet error rate is the ratio of packets that have been received with one or more errors and the packets sent.
+	Packet error rate is the ratio of packets that have been received with one or more errors and the packets sent.

 *Packet error rate* = (*Packets with errors*)(*Packets sent*)

 In this chapter, we will cover one simple method to handle these errors, *retransmissions*, where the sender automatically retransmits messages multiple times to increase the chance of reception.

+!!! hint "Definition 4: _Retransmissions_"
-*Definition 4* \[Retransmissions\] Retransmissions mean sending messages many times.
+	Retransmissions mean sending messages many times.

 In the Figure below, let’s assume the sender knows that the communications medium loses half of its packets.
 In other words, the